operasoftware/devopera/tv/_posts/2014-08-22OperaTvStoreEmulator4x.md

 - SDK 4.x and Opera desktop are both Blink based.
 - In order to simulate Spatial Navigation run Opera browse from command line using arg "enable-spatial-navigation
 - H.264 support will be available in Opera version 25 which is planned to be released in October 2014.
-For the moment you can try to turn it on as an experiment option called "Proprietary media types"
+For the moment you can use developer version of Opera 25
 - For information about the specific multimedia formats that can be used, please refer to the article on [HTML5 audio/video support in Opera TV Store applications][16].

 [16]: http://dev.opera.com/articles/view/html5-audio-video-support-in-opera-tv-store-applications/